EHB-MCT/expertlab-pt4-RyanVankriekinge/README.md

 6. **Adding a stagger to all list items inside an unordered list**
    Used [ChatGPT](https://chatgpt.com/share/672de058-d320-8002-9968-b17f2d091bc4) to add a stagger to my mobile menu animation in src > App.vue

+7. **Calculating viewportWidth and rootFontSize with JavaScript**
+   Used [ChatGPT](https://chatgpt.com/share/672e145c-8f94-8002-81ec-acec53bd13d6) to calculate width of specific elements that have padding based on the root font size in src > App.vue